KaranSingh36752/modelUpdate/README.md

 This project implements an emotion detection system using a fine-tuned DistilBERT model.
 Originally built for binary sentiment classification (positive/negative), the approach was extended to classify text into a broader set of emotions by leveraging the Go-Emotions dataset.

-## Overview
+## Firstly

 - **Initial Approach:**
   The project started by using a DistilBERT model for text classification into two labels (positive and negative).
   ![DistilBERT Classification](assets/0-Distelbert.png)

 - **Dataset – Go-Emotions:**
-  We used the [Go-Emotions](https://huggingface.co/datasets/go_emotions) dataset from Hugging Face, which contains 28 distinct emotion labels.
+  I used the [Go-Emotions](https://huggingface.co/datasets/go_emotions) dataset from Hugging Face, which contains 28 distinct emotion labels.
 For this project, these 28 emotions were remapped into 6 broader categories to simplify the classification task and focus on key emotional responses.

 ## Model Training